 About Finca San Juan de la Isla:

-The San Juan de la Isla Lodge is located on the Island of Ometepe and is a great choice for visitors who wish to feel at one with the island nature and culture.
-Comfort, privacy, great lake and volcano views, authentic Nicaraguan hacienda style, a long sandy beach and warm water all invite the visitor to make San Juan de la Isla the first choice for a beach front lodge Ometepe Island.
+The San Juan de la Isla Lodge is located on the island of Ometepe and is a great choice for visitors who wish to feel at one with the island’s nature and culture.
+Comfort, privacy, great lake and volcano views, authentic Nicaraguan hacienda style, a long sandy beach, and warm water all invite the visitor to make San Juan de la Isla the first choice for a beachfront lodge Ometepe Island.
 The volcano lodge beach-front location is the ideal base for swimming in Lake Nicaragua’s clean, warm waters.
-Other activities include hiking inside nature reserves, mountain biking, horseback riding and volcano climbing.
+Other activities include hiking inside nature reserves, mountain biking, horseback riding, and volcano climbing.

 San Juan del Sur / Morgan's Rock

 Take the ferry back to San Jorge and head to your next destination at the Pacific Bay, San Juan del Sur.
 Once a quiet fishing village, San Juan del Sur has emerged into one of the country´s major beach destinations.
 Fortunately, the town has maintained its charm and laid-back atmosphere.
 San Juan del Sur is home to many hotels, restaurants, bars, and clubs and offers great nightlife.
 The beaches are great for surfing almost year-round; other activities include snorkeling, diving, sailing, and whale-watching.
 You can do a canopy tour just outside the town and enjoy nice views of the surrounding landscapes.
 Also, the protected La Flor beach and wildlife reserve should not be left out of any itinerary, especially for those who are keen to see marine turtles.
 Twenty minutes north of San Juan del Sur, Morgan’s Rock Ecolodge sits on a crescent-shaped beach and is the perfect place to spend unscheduled time playing or relaxing.